mxpaul/mxpaul.github.io/_posts/2015-09-05-install_fedora_and_centos7_mac_mini.md

 iso image yesterday and put it on a USB stick with dd command under my CentOS 6.
 I failed to do that on Mac Mini, but i believe that is possible.

+Spent 2 hours trying to install fedora and have it boot.
+Guess what?
+It fucking replaced rEFInd with grub2.

+Trying to reinstall rEFInd under fedora, but just install rpm is not enougth.

+Ok, i downloaded binary zip archive and followed manual linux install instructions.
+Now i have rEFInd working and is able to boot OS X.

+    unzip refind-bin-*.zip
+    cd refind-bin*
+    cp -r refind /boot/efi/EFI/
+		cd /boot/efi/EFI/refind
+    rm refind_ia32.efi
+    rm -r drivers_ia32
+    mv refind.conf-sample refind.conf
+    efibootmgr -c -l \\EFI\\refind\\refind_x64.efi -L rEFInd

+This last command was what rpm post install script complaining about.
+As it succeed i was able to boot MacOs and Fedora 22 on the same Mac Mini.
+Make WiFi work is the next chellenge.